Kirk Wolfinger

 Kirk Wolfinger is an American filmmaker, producer, and director known for his work in documentary, historical, and science programming.
-He is a recipient of multiple Emmy and Peabody Awards for his contributions to television Wolfinger is the president and co-founder of Lone Wolf Media, an independent production company based in South Portland, Maine, which he operates with his wife, producer Lisa Quijano Wolfinger.
+He is a recipient of multiple Emmy and Peabody Awards for his contributions to television.
+Wolfinger is the president and co-founder of Lone Wolf Media, an independent production company based in South Portland, Maine, which he operates with his wife, producer Lisa Quijano Wolfinger.

-Early life and education
+Career

-Wolfinger began his filmmaking career in the mid-1980s, producing his first documentary, Second Home (1984),.
+Wolfinger began his filmmaking career in the mid-1980s, producing his first documentary, Black Magic (1984).

 Over the following decades, he directed and produced numerous programs for major broadcasters, including PBS's NOVA, National Geographic, The History Channel, and the Smithsonian Channel.
 His films often explore themes of scientific discovery, history, exploration, and human endurance.

 In 1997, Wolfinger and his wife founded Lone Wolf Media, which has since produced award-winning programs distributed internationally.
 The company is recognized for long-running collaborations with public broadcasting networks and for its contributions to science and history-based storytelling.

-Career
+Work

 Wolfinger's career spans more than four decades in documentary filmmaking.
 He has directed and produced historical, scientific, and investigative programs for major U.S. and international broadcasters.
 His work include: